keycloak/keycloak-community/design/user-profile.md

 ### M3 Default Provider with additional attributes

 Add default provider with basic text-area to edit the profile in the admin console.
 Registration form, account console and admin console will be expanded depending on what is decided in the dynamic forms section.
+Introduce client-scope based control of requirement configuration.

 ### M4 Mappers